mewmew/graph_theory_notes/notes - lecture 6.md

 How to think of k:
 k = sqrt(n) roughly.

-Either a graph has k disjoin cycles or there are 4k(log + .... + k + 5) vertices S such that S \intersect C != 0 for any cycle.
+Either a graph has k disjoin cycles or there are 4k(logk +loglogk + 5) vertices S such that S \intersect C != 0 for any cycle.

 ### Proof